schalkneethling/150days-of-html/content/book/day009/_index.md

 And that, believe it or not, is that 💥

 While we are not done with the `link` element just yet(believe it or not 😂), we can close the book on the amazing world of the `rel` attribute.
 I hope you learned something useful, I sure have 😉 I do wonder though. 🤔 Was this too much?
 Just right?
 Too little?
-Let me know your thoughts ⚡️
+Let me know your thoughts on [Discord]((https://discord.gg/XKsZbZzk6Z)!

 ### Related Reading

 - [ES modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/)
 - [Pingback specification](https://www.hixie.ch/specs/pingback/pingback)
 - [OpenSearch](https://github.com/dewitt/opensearch)

-Until tomorrow, keep making the web awesome! o/\o

-~..~
-Schalk Neethling - [@schalkneethling](https://twitter.com/schalkneethling) pretty much everywhere :)